-- b) In-depth Interviews (IIs): A total of 24 IIs (individual) were carried out (all are female students including marginalized students, 14, 6 from each university) from the four selected universities.
+- a) Questionnaire Survey (QS): A total of 62 students selected from two universities for questionnaire survey, who had participated at least one.
+The QS conducted using purposive sampling design based on the following minimum standards: students who had participated at least one campaign activities under the project, to ensure diverse in types of stakeholders including women and marginalized students, relevance of the subject and learning opportunities.
+Participants were informed of the purposes, processes, risks and benefits of participation and was given the opportunity to decline to participate.
+The response rate was 100%.
+A semi-structured questionnaire used for this purpose.
+Please see Annex 1. - b) In-depth Interviews (IIs): A total of 24 IIs (individual) were carried out (all are female students including marginalized students14, 6 from each university) from the four selected universities.
 The IIs were selected purposely to allow for the development of a more intimate dialogue, safety audit, and created ideas and findings that had not been expressed in the larger group settings.
 A semi-structured questionnaire used for this purpose.
 Please see Annex 1. - c) Focus Group Discussion (FGD): A total of 8 FGDs were carried out for the evaluation from four selected universities (please see Table 1).
+The FGDs was expected to enable open discussions, reinforce links with the university community in taking action to address and prevent sexual harassment and other - A purposive sample, also referred to as a judgmental or expert sample, is a type of nonprobability sample and the main objective of a purposive sample is to produce a sample that can be logically assumed to be representative of a cross-section of the population (http://methods.sagepub.com/reference/encyclopedia-of-survey-research-methods/n419.xml). - 14 Marginalized groups who are excluded by ethnicity, caste, class, religion or disability.

-The FGDs was expected to enable open discussions, reinforce links with the university community in taking action to address and prevent sexual harassment and other forms of gendered violence, and thereby help to create a climate of trust.
-Please see Annex 1. - d) Key Informant Interviews (KIIs): A total of 22 KIIs were carried out with the university authorities, senior management officials, SHCC members, teachers, representatives of UGC and BNWLA (please see Table 1) for collecting information associated with project outcomes, outputs and relevant activities. - (iv) During the data collection phase, the evaluation team provided the opportunity to beneficiaries and project stakeholders to freely express themselves on activity implementation, achievements and difficulties expressed along the way. - (v) Both quantitative and qualitative data were analysed and presented in descriptive, tabular and graphical forms.
+- forms of gendered violence, and thereby help to create a climate of trust.
+Please see Annex 1. - d) Key Informant Interviews (KIIs): A total of 22 KIIs were carried out with the university authorities, senior management officials, SHCC members, teachers, representatives of UGC and BNWLA (please see Table 1) for collecting information associated with project outcomes, outputs and relevant activities. - (iii) During the data collection phase, the evaluation team provided the opportunity to beneficiaries and project stakeholders to freely express themselves on activity implementation, achievements and difficulties expressed along the way. - (iv) Both quantitative and qualitative data were analysed and presented in descriptive, tabular and graphical forms.
 Findings were used to examine the contribution of activities to the results of the project, particularly output level results.
 Findings were validated based on the consistency of results across all data sources, with an attention to all of the evaluation criteria specified by the TOR.
-The analysis entailed triangulating information obtained from the desk review, primary data and other documentation. - (vi) The preliminary findings will be presented through stakeholder workshop after submitting the draft evaluation report for the validation / feedback on gaps, omissions and misinterpretations.
+The analysis entailed triangulating information obtained from the desk review, primary data and other documentation. - (v) The preliminary findings will be presented through stakeholder workshop after submitting the draft evaluation report for the validation / feedback on gaps, omissions and misinterpretations.
 In addition, written feedback from validation workshop will be consolidated and will be incorporated in the final evaluation report.
 The evaluation findings will be shared with the donor, development partners, UN agencies and CSOs having interest to work on sexual harassment prevention.

-1.5 Ethical Considerations
+Ethical Considerations